-The Chiweenie is not a purebred dog.
-It’s a cross between a purebred Chihuahua and Dachshund.
-It resembles a Chihuahua in the face, head, and ears, with the longer back and shorter legs of a Dachshund.
-Chiweenies are great for single people, retirees and families with older children.
+The Chiweenie is not a purebred dog; It’s a cross between a purebred Chihuahua and Dachshund.
+This dog resembles a Chihuahua in the face, head, and ears with a Dachshund’s longer back and shorter legs.
+Chiweenies are great for single people, retirees, and families with older children.

 Chiweenie content overview